 Small businesses in Washington, Idaho, Oregon are eligible to apply for low‑interest SBA Economic Injury Disaster Loans (EIDL) to offset economic losses because of reduced revenues caused by the impact of the Coronavirus (COVID-19) pandemic.
-This is one of the first SBA disaster declarations in the country related to COVID-19.

 Our allies at the ICA Group created a guide for managing the programs under the CARES Act.
 It is worth reading through before you apply.